Home Product Download News Faq Forums About

 What is Adaptive Modeler?

-Adaptive Modeler is a tool for creating agent-based market simulation models for price forecasting of real world stocks, ETFs or other market traded securities.
+Adaptive Modeler is a software application for creating agent-based market simulation models for price forecasting of real world stocks, ETFs, forex currency pairs, Bitcoin, other cryptocurrencies, commodities or other markets.

 How does Adaptive Modeler differ from other trading software?

-How long can I use the free Evaluation version?
+How long can I use the free Evaluation Edition?

 Is Adaptive Modeler Open Source?